web-engineering/web-engineering-textbook/source/dependencies.md

 a central database that contains the information on all available packages.
 These databases typically also offer a web page with search functionality:

+* [apt](http://de.archive.ubuntu.com/ubuntu) packages are kept on ftp servers and are not searchable there. other sources can be added to `/etc/apt/sources.list`
+* [homebrew/core](https://github.com/Homebrew/homebrew-core) is a repository on github, but other "taps" (sources of packges) can be added
+* choco
 * [rubygems.org](https://rubygems.org/) for ruby
 * [npmjs.com](https://www.npmjs.com/) for javascript
 * [packagist.org](https://packagist.org/) for php and composer
-* [homebrew/core](https://github.com/Homebrew/homebrew-core) is a repository on github, but other "taps" (sources of packges) can be added
-* [apt](http://de.archive.ubuntu.com/ubuntu) packages are kept on ftp servers and are not searchable there. other sources can be added to `/etc/apt/sources.list`

 Package names need to be unique.
 Version numbers are often given out according to [semantic versioning](http://semver.org/).